sudo-sturbia/gocheck/README.md

 - Found a total of 8 errors.
 ```

-## How it works
+## Implementation

 gocheck uses several methods to enhance processing time,

-- Words are loaded from a text file, specified by `-d` flag, into a **Trie** to be used as a dictionary for word verification.
+- The given list of words is loaded from a text file into a **Trie**.
-- Text lines from the file, specified by `-f` flag, are processed concurrently using **goroutines**.
+- Text lines are processed concurrently using **goroutines**.
-- For each incorrect word a message is specified, error messages are collectively printed after processing.
+- An error message is specified for each incorrect word, messages are collectively printed after processing.